gvwilson/sdxjs/src/pattern-matching/index.md

 lede: "Using patterns to find things in data"
 ---

-We have been globbing to match filenames against patterns since <a section="systems-programming"/>.
+We have been globbing to match filenames against patterns since [% x systems-programming %].
 This lesson will explore how that works by building a simple version of the [% i "regular expression" %][% g regular_expression %]regular expressions[% /g %][% /i %] used to match text in everything from editor and shell commands to web scrapers.